isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 fingers, is to consider one `type:Fin` the continuation of the other.
 For example, even though our hands only have five fingers a piece, we can still count to ten by enumerating one to five on our left hand, and then six to ten on our right.
-By generalizing our number of fingers, and interpretting which hand as a sum type, we can show this "reinterpretation" of a sum of two `type:Fin`s via `def:join`.
+By generalizing our number of fingers, and interpreting which hand as a sum type, we can show this "reinterpretation" of a sum of two `type:Fin`s via `def:join`.